We all love a good experience with the Sims 3 game. We want features, beautiful backdrops, and amazing glitch-free gaming experience.

 Sims 3 Package Files

-Just like the resource.cfg Sims 4 files, you can find the .package files within your mod folder.
+You can find the .package files within your cfg mod folder.
 These files enable smooth operation of the game without any glitch or error.
 To have a safe game, the mod file must have both .package as well as resource.cfg files in place to enable a fun Sims 3 experience.

 How to Install Sims 3 Package Files?